Secret Wars: Conflicts

 The X-Men win another battle against the villains.
 Galactus sends Doom back to his base, where he notices the volcanoes and tries to fix the planet.
 Professor X tells Captain America to fight the villains while they take care of Galactus.
 Zsaji revives Wasp.
 In the villain's base, Hulk and Thor show Spider-Man an alien device that they have used to recreate their clothing.
 Spider-Man finds and wears a black costume.
 Galactus begins to devour the planet.
 Mr. Fantastic suggests they let him, so the Beyonder will take away his eternal hunger, but everyone else convinces him against it.
 Back at the heroes' base, Doctor Doom uses Klaw's body to create a machine that absorbs Galactus' power, even after he absorbs his own ship instead.
 With his newfound power, Doctor Doom steals the Beyonder's power.

 Molecule Man brings the villains to Volcana's apartment on Battleworld, then takes the suburb of Denver back to Earth.
 Doom summons the heroes to his new "Tower of Doom" where he revives Kang, sends him back to his own time, and reveals that Galactus was taken away by Nova.
 He kills all the heroes with a bolt when they refuse to join him and attack.
 Zsaji revives them at the cost of her life.
 They battle Klaw and monsters he created, including Ultron.
 Doom's powers go out of control, thanks to Klaw convincing him to use them again.
 While Wasp destroys Ultron, the Beyonder, who had possessed Klaw, takes back his powers and teleports Doom and Klaw away.
 After Zsaji's funeral, everyone finds out that the energy from the Beyonder that was released has turned Battleworld into a place where wishes are granted.
 Mr. Fantastic builds a portal that can take everyone home.
 However, the Thing, having gained the ability to revert to his original human form of Ben Grimm at will, chooses to remain on Battleworld for a year to explore the galaxy.

+Aftermath

 The next tie-ins with Secret Wars open right after the return of the combatants.
 She-Hulk replaces the Thing in the Fantastic Four, Colossus ends his romantic relationship with a heartbroken Kitty Pryde, and the Hulk's leg is injured by Ultron.